English Language Development

 On the other end of the spectrum, the student may not have attended school for months or years.
 They likely have little understanding of English and may or may not be literate in their home language.
 Some speak a dialect of the home language that is unfamiliar to school personnel.
 Due to the variety of characteristics, ELs will need varying levels of modifications, accommodations and supports from all of their teachers to be successful.
 Resources and considerations to support students in all classrooms are available through the ELD webpage.

-In addition to sufficient training, all teachers should be familiar with the student’s English Language Proficiency Level as determined by the WIDA Online Screener or the yearly ACCESS for ELLs assessment and are responsible for providing scaffolds and supports targeting the student’s specific ELP level.
+In addition to sufficient training, all teachers should be familiar with the student’s English Language Proficiency Level as determined by the WIDA Online Screener or the yearly ACCESS assessment and are responsible for providing scaffolds and supports targeting the student’s specific ELP level.
 These assessments allow teachers to make data-informed decisions to meet the students where they are and to take them to the next level.

 AS1 - Instructional staff implement a comprehensive, rigorous, guaranteed, and viable curriculum for all instructional courses and programs aligned to the Missouri Learning Standards where applicable.